ethereum/consensus-specs/specs/phase0/p2p-interface.md

 where `current_epoch` is defined by the current wall-clock time, and clients MUST support serving requests of blocks on this range.

-Peers are *repeatedly* unable to reply to Block requests within the `MIN_EPOCHS_FOR_BLOCK_REQUESTS` epoch range MAY get descored or disconnected at any time.
+Peers that are unable to reply to block requests within the `MIN_EPOCHS_FOR_BLOCK_REQUESTS` epoch range MAY get descored or disconnected at any time.

 *Note*: The above requirement implies that nodes that start from a recent weak subjectivity checkpoint